Kreswell/kreswell.github.io/_posts/Scratch.md

 This week there's been a lot going on at work and in my personal life, but I think one of the main sticking points that's been preventing me from working is this blog.

 For years, I've been wanting to do more writing.
 I've always wanted to be more involved in science communication.
 In fact, I think I'd like to make it the focus of my career, if the opportunities arise.
+But even more than that, I need to write for my own sake.
+The best way to mana

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjE2ODEyMTAsMjExNzA2OTkyNywtMj
+eyJoaXN0b3J5IjpbLTEwOTg3NzI3ODQsMjExNzA2OTkyNywtMj
 MxMzMzMDAyLDc0MTk2OTg3N119
 -->